Inhomogeneous turbulence for the Wick nonlinear Schr\"odinger equation: Introduction

 Next, let $u$ be given by~\eqref{eq:ansatz-wp} and assume in addition that $\beta > 1$.
 For all $\chi \in C_c^\infty(\mathbb{R}^{3d})$, define

 Then under the scaling law~\eqref{eq:scaling-law}, there holds

 \end{theorem}

 In the limit~\eqref{eq:u-second-ml}, we require the condition $\beta > 1$ so that, after a chaos cutoff, the wavepackets are essentially disjoint in the momentum space.
 This allows us to extract the information of any wavepacket by second microlocalizing $u$ at the corresponding wavenumber.
+From a physical point of view, recall that the case when $\beta=\infty$ corresponds to the homogeneous periodic limit, so one can understand the regime $\beta>1$ as being close to homogeneous.
+This disjointedness condition allows one to separate the wavepackets from others in the Fourier space and is vital in the second microlocal procedure that extracts information of $u$ from that of $A_k$.
 One can also consider WK-2 as a lift of WK to $\mathbb{R}^{3d}$, in that WK can be recovered by formally integrating WK-2 in $\zeta$:

+Let us also remark that the weak convergence~\eqref{eq:u-second-ml} can be given a strong sense because, by zooming into the second microlocal regime, the measure theoretical approximation as discussed below Theorem~\ref{thm:hom-inhom} can be more finely characterized as a pointwise approximation of profile functions.
+Indeed, our proof suggests that, if $\beta > 1$, then for some $R > 0$,

 Let us conclude by revisiting Figure~\ref{fig:wk-theory}, which provides a summary and visualization of our main results.
 To the best of our knowledge, this is the first attempt to elucidate the connections among various regimes of the wave turbulence theory.
 Moreover, our work unveils for the first time the second microlocal kinetic limit WK-2.